 The mission of the blogs is to help our students communicate what MIT is actually like.
 We do this by hiring students who have good judgment, a compelling voice and perspective, and the disciplined exuberance to post at least twice a month on average.
 We may ask you to help advise creative projects in the office and serve as a touchstone for student culture.
 We pay you for this work.
 It’s a pretty good gig, to be honest.

 Your application will be read by a small committee made up of AOs, senior bloggers, and a few blogger cruft.
 This application itself was designed mostly by student bloggers to help ask and answer the kinds of questions that might be useful for identifying their kin.

-This application will go live on 07/01/2021, and close on 07/31/2021.
-Anyone who has started their application by 07/31/2021 will have a grace period of 7 days to complete and submit it.
-We will begin reviewing applications after the grace period, and hope to select bloggers before orientation if at all possible, given people’s obligations and whatever the state of the pandemic.
+This application will go live on 07/01/2022, and close on 07/31/2022.
+Anyone who has started their application by 07/31/2022 will have a grace period of 7 days to complete and submit it.
+We will begin reviewing applications after the grace period, and hope to select and alert bloggers before orientation if at all possible.

 If this sounds like something you might like to do, then head on over to Slideroom and fill out the blogger application.
 If anything isn’t clear, let me know in the comments or via email!